efuentesp/acceleo-angular/README.md

 > Note: This option is available if your command prompt accepts bash language.

-## Run and record tests and published it on Cypress Dashboard
+## Run, record tests and published them on Cypress Dashboard

 Option 1:
 ```